It is a blood vessel blockage caused by one or more bubbles of air or other gas in the circulatory system.

 Trauma to the lung can also cause an air embolism.
 This can happen after a patient is placed on a respirator and air is forced into an injured vein or artery, causing sudden death.

-Holding your breath while ascending from diving can also force air from the lung into the pulmonary arteries or veins in a similar way, due to the difference in pressure.
+Holding your breath while ascending from diving can also force air from the lung into the pulmonary arteries or veins similarly due to the pressure difference.

 The incorrect use of a syringe to meticulously remove air from the vascular tube of a hemodialysis circuit can allow air to enter the vascular system.

 Venous air embolism is a rare complication of diagnostic and therapeutic procedures that require catheterization of a vein or artery.